Top 10 Unexplained Mysteries That Baffle Science

 Overview of the Voyage

 The Mary Celeste was built in 1861 in Nova Scotia, Canada.
 It carried 1,701 barrels of industrial alcohol from New York City on November 7, 1872.
-The crew of 10, including the captain, his wife, and their young daughter, set sail2526.
+The crew of 10, including the captain, his wife, and their young daughter, set sail.

 Theories Surrounding Its Abandonment

 The Mary Celeste was seaworthy, with only 3 feet of water in the hold.
-This was not enough to cause panic25.
+This was not enough to cause panic.
 The cargo and personal belongings were mostly untouched, except for a missing longboat25.

 “The Mary Celeste remains a symbol of unexplained maritime phenomena, inspiring numerous books, films, and investigations.”